You Don’t Feel Calm, Even When Everything Seems “Fine”

 Your body holds the tension in your muscles, your stomach, and your head, and it rarely feels fully at ease.

-• In your social life, anxiety can feel like an invisible weight you carry into every interaction.
+In social situations, anxiety can feel like an invisible weight you carry into every interaction.

-You may second-guess what you say or do, worry that you’re not enough, or fear being rejected.
-Even when someone shows care, part of you stays guarded, scanning for signs of distance or disappointment.
+You may second-guess what you say or do, worry that you’re “too much” or not enough, or fear being rejected, abandoned, or misunderstood.
+Even when someone shows care, part of you stays guarded, scanning for signs of distance, disappointment, or change.

-This develops over time, often in response to earlier experiences where you had to stay aware, careful, or responsible for more than you should have.
-You might have learned to read the room, avoid conflict, or anticipate what others needed to feel safe, accepted, or connected.
+You learned to stay alert, careful, emotionally aware, or responsible for more than you should have been.
+You may have learned to avoid conflict, read the room quickly, or focus on other people’s needs in order to feel accepted, safe, or connected.

 How I help with anxiety